 This Big Lake Police Department works in conjunction with its citizens, and the City of Big Lake Public Works Department to ensure proper and safe parking within the City.
 During the winter months it is essential to keep roadways clear for the efficient removal of snow and ice.

 All parking regulations carry a $25 fine with the exception of: Handicap Parking has a fine of $200 and Winter Parking carries a fine of $50.
 Fines are payable by mail, or in person at the Big Lake Police Department.
-Fines not payed within 14 days will be accessed a $5 late fee.
+Fines not paid within 14 days will be assessed a $5 late fee.
 Fines not paid within 30 days will be referred to Sherburne County District Court in a formal summons.